PatilAR/M1_Application_Mess-Management/1_Requirements/README.md

 # Requirements

 ## Aim
-To develop a project that  helps us effectively manage the canteen in any institution.
-This reduces the burden on staff as well as reduces paperwork and keeps all student records, their meals, breakfast, requirements and other essentials up-to-date.
+To develop a project that  helps us effectively manage the canteen in any institution or outsisde a institution.
+This reduces the burden on thw owner as the paperwork  or calculation work is reduce and other essentials to update.

 # Introduction

-Canteen management system will able to provide fast services to their customers by using their records which has been saved previously.
-However new records can be added any time whenever any customers visited to their canteen shop.
+Canteen management system will able to provide fast services to their customers by using their management system.
+However it can  be updated as added or deleted any time whenever any customers visited to their canteen shop.

 ## Features
-Canteen Management is Basically used for recording number of meals taken by the employees.
+ Canteen Management is Basically used for recording number of meals taken by the customers.
  We can define various meals, breakfast, tea, milk timings and according to that quantity will get calculate.
  Managing of Visitors in canteen for canteen and company records also.
  Easy for Calculating the exact bill of canteen vendor.